An Extractive-and-Abstractive Framework for Source Code Summarization: Design

 \subsubsection{Part(ii): Training of Abstracter}

 \

-As shown in part (ii) of Figure~\ref{fig:overview_of_our_approach}, the training of the abstracter is completed through five steps: \ding{195} extracting important statements (IStates) from the given code snippet using the well-trained extractor, \ding{196} and \ding{197} producing embedding representations ($\bm{e}^{Ex}$ and $\bm{e}^{Ab}$) of the important statements and the entire code snippet, \ding{198} producing the fused representation $\bm{e}^{Fu}$ based on $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$, \ding{199} generating predicted summary with the help of the decoder, and \ding{199} computing the loss $\mathcal{L}_{Ab}$ based on the predicted summaries (PSummaries) and the ground-truth summaries (comments) to update the model parameters of the abstracter.
+As shown in part (ii) of Figure~\ref{fig:overview_of_our_approach}, the training of the abstracter is completed through \deletion{five}six steps: \ding{195} extracting important statements (IStates)\deletion{ from the given code snippet using the well-trained extractor}, \ding{196} and \ding{197} producing embedding representations ($\bm{e}^{Ex}$ and $\bm{e}^{Ab}$) of the important statements and the entire code snippet, \ding{198} producing the fused representation $\bm{e}^{Fu}$ based on $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$, \ding{199} generating predicted summary\deletion{ with the help of the decoder}, and \ding{200} computing the loss $\mathcal{L}_{Ab}$ based on the predicted summaries (PSummaries) and the ground-truth summaries (comments) to update the model parameters\deletion{ of the abstracter}.
 We discuss the six steps in detail as follows.

-\textbf{Step~\ding{195}: Extracting Important Statements.} To generate summaries without missing factual details, our {\toolname} pays more attention to the important statements of code snippets where the factual details are contained in.
-Therefore, different from abstracters in existing abstract code summarization techniques, the abstracter of {\toolname} treats important sentences as part of the input.
-In this step, we first use the well-trained extractor produced at the phase of training of the extractor to predict the labels of statements of the given code snippet.
+\textbf{Step~\ding{195}: Extracting Important Statements.} To generate summaries without missing factual details, our {\toolname} pays more attention to the important statements of code snippets\deletion{ where the factual details are contained in}.
+These important statements contain factual details that should be included in final generated summaries.
+Therefore, different from abstracters in existing abstract code summarization techniques, the abstracter of {\toolname} treats important \deletion{sentences}statements as part of the input.
+In this step, we first use the well-trained extractor \deletion{produced at the phase of training of the extractor }to predict the labels of statements of the given code snippet.
 Then, the statements with the label 1 will be selected as important statements (IStates).